Medical internships in Athens

 Interns are able to request an internship schedule that includes particular departments of interest (e.g. orthopedic surgery, cardiology, hematology, etc.).
 Although requests are always subject to availability, your supervisors within the medical team will do their utmost to ensure your experience is related closely to your studies and goals as a future professional.

 In all cases, interns should expect that the first week of your experience will focus on settling in and gaining some introductory knowledge, as you will not “hit the ground running”.
 Rather, you should start with learning about the placement to gain an understanding of what you can build upon, develop, learn, and contribute.
-Ensure that you ask questions and provide feedback during the introductory period, so that your supervisor understands how you’re progressing.
+The Greek hospital administration is structured in a way that medical internship supervisors will often not be aware of the interns or their qualifications until the intern arrives for their orientation.
+Rather, a hospital administrator oversees the placement of the intern until their arrival.
+Ensure that you ask questions of your supervisors and provide feedback during the introductory period, so that your supervisor understands how you’re progressing.
 This will help them to better understand important details, such as how quickly you learn, what you find challenging, what you find interesting, etc.

 Understand and expect that individual internship experiences vary, as the specific placement that you’re assigned will depend on review of your resume and your current level of studies and experience.
 Therefore, if you’re at a more introductory level, you should reasonably expect a more introductory internship.
 Likewise, if you’re interning for a shorter duration, you will have a different experience from someone who is interning for a longer duration.
 Placement preferences are considered but always subject to availability.